AWS Well-Architected Framework: A Complete Checklist

 1. Operational Excellence

-The three actionable that complete the definition of Operation excellence in an AWS well architected framework are: Prepare, Operate, Evolve.
+The three actionable that complete the definition of Operation excellence in an AWS Well-Architected Framework are: Prepare, Operate, and Evolve.

-• Prepare: The preparation step requires you to understand your workloads.
-Having done that you will then be able to design and build the procedures to support your work.
+• Prepare: The preparation step requires you to understand your workload.
+Having done that, you can then design and build the procedures to support your work.

 • Operate: In this step, you define the metrics and measure operational outcomes against them.
-This will help you understand your operational health, and identify where you need to improve.
+This will help you understand your operational health and identify where to improve.

 The Operational excellence pillar is what is used to derive the six design principles of an AWS architecture diagram: